Aimen Dean: Early life

 Dean was born in Saudi Arabia.
-By the age of 12, he had memorised the Quran (thereby becoming a Hafiz).
-Following the death of his mother he sought solace in Sayyid Qutb's In the Shade of the Koran.
-He was part of an Islamic Awareness circle at Omar Bin Abdulaziz Mosque in Khobar, where one of the instructors was Yusef al-Ayeri.
+By the age of 12, he had memorised the Quran (thereby becoming a hafiz).
+Following the death of his mother he sought solace in Sayyid Qutb's In the Shade of the Quran.
+He was part of an Islamic Awareness circle at Umar ibn Abd al-Aziz Mosque in Khobar, where one of the instructors was al-Ayiri.
 In 1989, his eldest brother Moheddin went to fight in Afghanistan for three months.
-At 15, he travelled to Bosnia to participate in the Bosnian War with a friend from the circle Khaled Ali Hajj who had returned from fighting in Afghanistan.
+At 16, he travelled to Bosnia to participate in the Bosnian War with Khaled Ali Hajj, a friend from the circle who had returned from fighting in Afghanistan.